-- Develop, enhance, and protect our diagnostic tests and therapeutic products; - Raise sufficient funding to support our diagnostic tests and therapeutic product development program(s); - Complete pre-clinical testing; - Work with our partners to expand commercialization of our first diagnostic test, CyPath[®] Lung, as an LDT under the CAP/CLIA guidelines and regulations administered by CMS and CAP; - Obtain de novo classification from FDA for our CyPath® Lung as a Class II in vitro diagnostic - Work with our partners to develop and commercialize our first diagnostic test, CyPath® Lung, as a CE-marked test in accordance with the IVDR of the EU; - Synthesize, test, and attract licensing partners for drug conjugates, siRNAs, and other therapeutics (and methods for their use) developed by the Company; - Develop and conduct human clinical studies to support the regulatory approval and marketing of our diagnostic test(s) and therapeutic product(s); - Develop and manufacture the test(s) and product(s) to FDA standards, appropriate EU standards, and appropriate standards required for the commercialization of our tests and products in countries in which we seek to sell our diagnostic test(s) and therapeutic product(s); - Obtain the necessary regulatory approvals to market our diagnostic test(s) and therapeutic product(s); - Secure the necessary personnel and infrastructure to support the development, commercialization, and marketing of our diagnostic test(s) and therapeutic product(s); and - Develop strategic relationships to support development, manufacturing, and marketing of our diagnostic test(s) and therapeutic product(s).
+- Develop, enhance, and protect our diagnostic tests and therapeutic products; - Raise sufficient funding to support our diagnostic tests and therapeutic product development program(s); - Complete pre-clinical testing; - Complete certification and validation of tests in our pipeline for sale as an LDT under CAP/CLIA guidelines and regulations administered by the Centers for Medicare & Medicaid Services ("CMS") and CAP. - Expand commercialization of our first diagnostic test, CyPath[®] Lung, as an LDT under the CAP/CLIA guidelines and regulations administered by CMS and CAP; - Obtain de novo classification from FDA for our CyPath® Lung as a Class II in vitro diagnostic - Work with our partners to develop and commercialize our first diagnostic test, CyPath[®] Lung, as a CE-marked test in accordance with the IVDR of the EU; - Synthesize, test, and attract licensing partners for drug conjugates, siRNAs, and other therapeutics (and methods for their use) developed by the Company; - Develop and conduct human clinical studies to support the regulatory approval and marketing of our diagnostic test(s) and therapeutic product(s); - Develop and manufacture the test(s) and product(s) to FDA standards, appropriate EU standards, and appropriate standards required for the commercialization of our tests and products in countries in which we seek to sell our diagnostic test(s) and therapeutic product(s); - Obtain the necessary regulatory approvals to market our diagnostic test(s) and therapeutic product(s); - Secure the necessary personnel and infrastructure to support the development, commercialization, and marketing of our diagnostic test(s) and therapeutic product(s); and - Develop strategic relationships to support development, manufacturing, and marketing of our diagnostic test(s) and therapeutic product(s).